Parkland survivor David Hogg launches his own company in a ‘pillow fight’ against Mike Lindell

 The pair have also used crowdsourcing for ideas, asking followers what pillows they like and what color their pillowcases are.
 Through tweets, Hogg announced members of an advisory board, including Pulse Nightclub survivor Brandon Wolf, civil rights activist Nadine Smith and Project Lincoln committee member David Weissman.
 They promised that the company will also have a celebrity-studded “influencer network” but have not yet released names of those involved.

 The virtual outreach has also spurred concerns for the young founders.
 Hogg and LeGate worry about overpromising online something that is not deliverable in reality, Hogg said.
-Hogg had suggested hiring formerly incarcerated people and veterans, but that might not happen if the company uses a manufacturer with an existing workforce.
+He had suggested hiring formerly incarcerated people and veterans, but that might not happen if the company uses a manufacturer with an existing workforce.

-According to LeGate, the pair has only met in person once — they got to know each other through March for Our Lives, a student-led demonstration in support of gun control legislation.
+According to LeGate, the pair has met in person only once — they got to know each other through March for Our Lives, a student-led demonstration in support of gun-control legislation.

 While working remotely, both are trying to navigate launching a pillow company amid other challenges.
-For one, Sunday marks three years since the shooting that left 17 dead at Marjory Stoneman Douglas High School.
-Hogg and LeGate said in their Friday statement that they plan to “put our heads down” for a “blackout period” out of respect for victims of the school shooting.
+For one, Sunday marks three years since the shooting that left 17 dead at Marjory Stoneman Douglas High School in Parkland, Fla.
+Hogg and LeGate said in their statement that they plan to “put our heads down” for a “blackout period” out of respect for victims of the school shooting.

 The pause will also allow the pair to figure out details that have not yet been ironed out, including what their product is.

-LeGate, 26, is solely funding the project with more than mere mattress money — he committed $100,000, he said — after he stepped down Monday from his role as CEO of PredIQt, a decentralized prediction market and a subsidiary of Everipedia, to focus on the pillow company, he said.
+LeGate, 26, is solely funding the project with more than mere mattress money — he committed $100,000, he said — after he stepped down Monday from his role as chief executive of PredIQt, a decentralized prediction market and a subsidiary of Everipedia, to focus on the pillow company, he said.

 Like Hogg, LeGate hasn’t gotten much rest in the past week either, he said.

-“There’s a million different things to do, and a lot of people don’t think this is still a real thing even though it is,” LeGate said.
-“That just motivates us more to make this successful and show the world that you don’t need to treat your workers like crap in order to run a successful viable company.”
+“There’s a million different things to do, and a lot of people don’t think this is still a real thing, even though it is,” LeGate said.
+“That just motivates us more to make this successful and show the world that you don’t need to treat your workers like crap in order to run a successful, viable company.”

 Read more here: